RoryShaffrey/Study-Planner/README.md

 ## Accessing the Wesbite

-To access my website, there is no download required.
-All you have to do is go to https://studyplanner.rfshaffrey.me and you will load it.
+To access my website, go to https://roryshaffrey.github.io/Study-Planner/